 How do you continuously improve existing products while simultaneously developing new ideas with transformational potential?
 How can parallel innovation structures go beyond pure efficiency?

 Innovation is a tough beast.
-On this blog, we've written about what it is, whether it is always good or not, and why we need both disruptive and sustainable innovation.
-But the question still (and maybe always) is: how to do it?
+On this blog, we’ve written about what it is, whether it is always good or not, and why we need both disruptive and sustainable innovation.
+But the question still (and maybe always) is: How do we do it?

 There is a famous quote by Peter Drucker, who wrote back in 1954:

 Because the purpose of business is to create a customer, the business enterprise has two–and only two–basic functions: marketing and innovation.
 Marketing and innovation produce results; all the rest are costs.
 Marketing is the distinguishing, unique function of the business.